Galaxy dynamics, gravitational Vlasov-Poisson system, Landau damping, and scattering theory: Introduction

 The paper is organized as follows.
 In Subsection~\ref{preres} we discuss the previous results.
 In Section~\ref{prel} we introduce the notations and the definitions that we use.
-We consider preliminary results that we use in later sections.
-Further, we consider the gravitational Vlasov-Poisson system with planar symmetry and we discuss its main properties.
-We define the steady states that we study, and we state their main properties, following \cite{hrs}.
-Then, we linearize the gravitational Vlasov-Poisson system around the steady states, we introduce the Antonov operator, and we give the proof that the linearized Vlasov-Poisson system is equivalent to the Antonov wave equation.
-After that, as in \cite{hrs}, we introduce the energy-angle variables (in \cite{hrs} they are called action-angle variables), we unitarily transform the Antonov operator to energy-angle variables, and we show as in \cite{hrs} that the essential spectrum of the Antonov operator coincides with the spectrum of the unperturbed Antonov operator.
-Finally, we introduce a spectral representation of the unperturbed Antonov operator that we use to obtain our results on the spectral and scattering theory of the Antonov operator in later sections.
+We state preliminary results that we use in later sections.
+Further, we consider the gravitational Vlasov-Poisson system with planar symmetry, we linearize it around a steady state, and we introduce the Antonov operator \cite{ant}, \cite{ant1}.
+Moreover, we introduce a spectral representation of the unperturbed Antonov operator in terms of energy-angle variables.
 In Section~\ref{specan} we consider the spectral theory of the Antonov operator.
-First we obtain our results in perturbation theory.
-Namely, we study the operator that allows us to perform our perturbation theory in an appropriate space of H\"older continuous functions.
-We prove that this operator has H\"older continuous limits as the spectral parameter approaches the essential spectrum of the Antonov operator.
-We use these results to prove that the absolutely continuous spectrum of the Antonov operator coincides with its essential spectrum and with the spectrum of the unperturbed Antonov operator.
-Moreover, we prove that the part of the singular spectrum of the Antonov operator that is embedded in the absolutely continuous spectrum is contained in a closed set of measure zero.
-We give a characterization of this closed set of measure zero, as the points on the essential spectrum of the Antonov operator where the operator that we use for our perturbation theory, mentioned above, has the eigenvalue one.
-We recall that the singular spectrum of the Antonov operator consists of the union of the closure of the set of all eigenvalues with the singular continuous spectrum.
-In Section~\ref{fouma} we construct the generalized Fourier maps, we prove that they are partially isometric with initial subspace the absolutely continuous subspace of the Antonov operator and that they are onto the Hilbert space where we define the Antonov operator.
-Furthermore, we prove that the generalized Fourier maps diagonalize the Antonov operator.
-In this way we construct two spectral representations of the Antonov operator.
-In Section~\ref{wave} we introduce the wave operators, we prove that they exist and are complete, that is to say, that their range is the absolutely continuous subspace of the Antonov operator.
-Further, we prove that Birman's invariance principle holds for the wave operators.
-Moreover, we prove the stationary formulae for the wave operators.
+In particular, we prove that the absolutely continuous spectrum of the Antonov operator coincides with its essential spectrum and with the spectrum of the unperturbed Antonov operator and that the part of the singular spectrum of the Antonov operator that is embedded in the absolutely continuous spectrum is contained in a closed set of measure zero.
+In Section~\ref{fouma} we construct the generalized Fourier maps and we prove that they diagonalize the Antonov operator.
+In Section~\ref{wave} we prove that the wave operators exist, are complete, and that they are they given by the stationary formulae .
 In Section~\ref{ladab} we obtain our results on Landau damping and on the large time asymptotic of the distribution function.
-In Theorem~\ref{damping} we prove that the gravitational force and its derivative tends to zero strongly, for initial states in the absolutely continuous spectrum of the Antonov operator.
-In Corollary~\ref{decaypot} we prove that also the gravitational potential and its time derivative tend to zero at time tends to $\pm \infty.$ Further, we prove that the odd part of the distribution functions with initial data in the absolutely continuous subspace of the Antonov operator are asymptotic for large times to solutions of the unperturbed Antonov wave equation.
-This implies that asymptotically, for large times, they follow the orbits of potential of the steady state, in the sense that they are transported along these orbits.
-In Section~\ref{scat} we develop the scattering theory for the Antonov wave equation, using our results in Section~\ref{wave} on the wave operators for the Antonov operator, in particular Birman's invariance principle.
+In Section~\ref{scat} we develop the scattering theory for the Antonov wave equation.
+In Section~\ref{concl} we give our conclusions.
 Finally, in Appendix~\ref{apex} we obtain auxiliary results on the space of H\"older continuous functions and on the energy-angle variables that we need.